-Located in gorgeous San Diego and accredited by the Western Association of Schools and Colleges, the University of San Diego (USD) offers a full professional development program for credentialed educators.
-At ISTELive 23, USD will offer both a 1.0 unit and 2.0 unit option for attending the conference.
+Located in gorgeous San Diego and accredited by the Western Association of Schools and Colleges (WASC), the University of San Diego (USD) offers a full professional development program for credentialed educators.
+At ISTELive 24, USD will offer a 1.0 unit and 2.0 unit option for attending the conference.
 No additional assignment is required!
 Your attendance at two days of the conference will yield the hours for the 1.0 unit offering; full conference attendance will yield the hours for the 2.0 unit offering.
-1.0 unit offering requires 12.5 content hours and the 2.0 unit offering requires 25 content hours.
+The 1.0 unit offering requires 12.5 content hours, and the 2.0 unit offering requires 25 content hours.

 New York educators must maintain personal records of completed continuing teacher and education leader (CTLE), including:

 A sample CTLE record-keeping form is available online.

 ISTE is an approved continuing professional education (CPE) provider for Texas educators.
 Track the sessions you attend in “My Favorites” to generate an official certificate of attendance after the event, then work directly with your district to receive credit.
 Be sure to record the CPE provider #500850.